keiramooney/keiramooney/README.md

 # Keira Mooney | MIT AI & Math

 ## About Me
-I'm an undergrad at **MIT** researching ways to make AI systems safer, more interpretable, and aligned with human values.
+I’m an undergrad at **MIT** studying Artificial Intelligence & Decision Making (with a Math minor).
-My work blends **math, machine learning, and social impact** across multiple labs at MIT.
+My work focuses on making AI systems **safer, more interpretable, and aligned with human values**.

 ---